ubc-library-rc/Beginner_R_Part2/content/custom_and_cite.md

 If you want to make a quick change to the Zoom of your RStudio, you can hold down CTRL (PC) or CMD (Mac) and press + or - until you have the Zoom level you want.

-To changeparameters and RStudio appearance that will be set to your new default for every R session, go to *Tools\>Global Options*
+To change parameters and RStudio appearance that will be set to your new default for every R session, go to *Tools\>Global Options*

 ![](images/tools_go.png)